 There are no resturants near Bhangarh fort, so carry your packed lunch.

-Wear comfortable shoes because path to fort is made with uneven stone and slightly elivated.
+Wear comfortable shoes because the path to the fort is made with uneven stone and slightly elevated.